 If you need security guards, contact the property advisor at your local Ministry office.

 If you want permanent security guards and security patrols, you need to pay for them yourself.
 Schools sometimes employ companies to do random patrols of 3 visits a night for 5 minutes each.

-Find out about the range of measures you can use to increase security at your school such as fencing, lighting, security systems combined with burglar alarms, CCTV and patrols: security design in schools.
+Find out about the range of measures you can use to increase security at your school such as fencing, lighting, security systems combined with burglar alarms, CCTV and patrols.